-To obtain a digital mammogram at Albemarle Hospital and Regional Medical Center, you must be referred by a physician .
+To obtain a digital mammogram at Sentara Albemarle Medical Center or Sentara Kitty Hawk, you must be referred by a physician .
 Please view the guidelines established by the American Cancer Society for frequently asked questions regarding mammograms and breast cancer.

-Albemarle Hospital is recognized as a Breast Imaging Center of Excellence by the American College of Radiology (ACR).
+Sentara Albemarle Medical Center is recognized as a Breast Imaging Center of Excellence by the American College of Radiology (ACR).
 The hospital earned the ACR Gold Standard of Accreditation in digital mammography, and all breast imaging staff and equipment are certified under the ACR accreditation.